The Blooming Organic Farms in CALABARZON

 The smallest but not the least among the farms we visited is this secluded agricultural oasis in Nagcarlan.
 Accredited as an LSA or Learning Site for Agriculture, Gintong Bukid Farm and Leisure doubles as a mini-hacienda where visitors can also stay in the farm's fancy bahay-kubo while learning basic organic farming principles.

-They market this experience as the "Buhay-Bukid" package where guests can enjoy the farm for a day (with option to stay overnight) on a guided tour complete with farm to table meals.
+They market this experience as the "Buhay-Bukid" package where guests can enjoy the farm for a day (with an option to stay overnight) on a guided tour complete with farm-to-table meals.

-Gintong Bukid Farm & Leisure is currently undergoing expansion as they look to maximize more farm land to plant an harvest fruits and vegetables organically.
+Gintong Bukid Farm & Leisure is currently undergoing expansion as they look to maximize more farmland to plant and harvest fruits and vegetables organically.